mrdlam87/dynet_controls-flutter/README.md

 # Dynet Controls

-A mobile application for Dynalite lighting control system
+A mobile application for Dynalite lighting control system built using Flutter.

 ## Overview